 EVA INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Announces that Enviva Inc. Investors with Substantial Losses Have Opportunity to Lead the Enviva Class Action Lawsuit

-/EIN News/ -- SAN DIEGO, Nov.
-07, 2022 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Enviva Inc. (NYSE: EVA) securities between February 21, 2019 and October 11, 2022, both dates inclusive (the “Class Period”) have until January 3, 2023 to seek appointment as lead plaintiff in the Enviva class action lawsuit.
+SAN DIEGO, Nov.
+07, 2022 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Enviva Inc. EVA securities between February 21, 2019 and October 11, 2022, both dates inclusive (the "Class Period") have until January 3, 2023 to seek appointment as lead plaintiff in the Enviva class action lawsuit.
 Captioned Fagen v.
 Enviva Inc., No. 22-cv-02844 (D. Md.), the Enviva class action lawsuit charges Enviva and certain of its top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Enviva class action lawsuit, please provide your information here: